Search for celebrities on Ancestry.com!Jean Scherr

 After graduation, he taught school and coached at Stanford, MT for a year before joining the U.S. Army as a second lieutenant in 1940.

-After a long-distance courtship, Hugh and Harriet were married August 30, 1942 in Springfield, MO where Hugh was stationed at Ft.
+After a long-distance courtship, Hugh and Harriet were marriage August 30, 1942 in Springfield, MO where Hugh was stationed at Ft.
 Leonard Wood.
 Hugh had a distinguished career in the Army that took him and his family to many different posts.
 In Japan he served under General Douglas McArthur and later was stationed at the Pentagon in Washington, DC and in Nurnberg, Germany.
 He served in both WWII and the Korean War.
 He also became chief of sports for the US Army and was in charge of all the Army athletes in the 1956 Olympics in Melbourne, Australia.

 Retiring as a Lt.
 Colonel, Hugh and his family settled in Santa Cruz in 1957 where he joined EBSCO Industries; first on Walnut Avenue in downtown Santa Cruz and then one of the first businesses to develop an office building on 41st Avenue in Capitola.
 He was a member of the Santa Cruz Elks Club, Santa Cruz Rotary and served on the board of Dominican Hospital.
 He became Western Regional Manager and served on the board of directors of EBSCO which was based in Birmingham, AL.